ekristen/libnuke/README.md

 ### nuke

-This is the primary package that is used to iterate over and remove resources.
+This is the primary package used to iterate over and remove resources.

 ### queue

-This is a queue package that can be used for just about anything, but is geared towards the removal of resources.
+This is a queue package that can be used for just about anything but is geared towards the removal of resources.

 ### resource